 - Typically, the first two to four days, of the first week after a C-section, are spent in the hospital.
 During this time, the nurses will provide you with some pain medication to help ease the incision pain.
 You are able to eat or drink whenever you feel hungry or thirsty.
 For the first 12 hours, you will have a flexible tube, called a catheter, in your bladder.
 Before you go home, your doctor should provide you with after-care advice to ensure the recovery process goes smoothly.

 - It is normal to experience pain, soreness or numbness around the c section incision site at this stage.
 It is also normal to have puffy, swollen and darker skin around the incision site.
+Gas pain after a C-section is also common, so it would be beneficial to find some light exercises to relieve gas.

 - After your C-section, you should avoid lifting anything heavy, or twisting and turning.
 You should also ensure that you apply gentle pressure to the incision area whenever you laugh, sneeze or cough to avoid reopening the scar.